 You can opt out of receiving telephone marketing calls by registering with the Telephone Preference Services.

 There is no industry wide scheme for opting out of emails.
 If you receive emails from organisations you do not wish to hear from, you will need to unsubscribe via a link in the email.
+For your information, CACI does not collect email addresses from individuals.

 If you want to find out more about your personal data rights, you should contact the Information Commissioners Office (ICO).
 The ICO is the UK’s regulatory organisation responsible for ensuring compliance with data protection legislation.
 The ICO’s web site has a section for the public that explains your data privacy rights in plain English.
 You can access it here.